-Mary is a Master in both the Usui method of Reiki and Holy Fire II Karuna Reiki® as taught by William Rand of the International Center for Reiki Training (ICRT).
-Holy Fire II Karuna Reiki® has been called a more accelerated form of Reiki, able to provide more benefit than the traditional style.
+Mary is a Master in both the Usui method of Reiki and Holy Fire III Karuna Reiki® as taught by William Rand of the International Center for Reiki Training (ICRT).
+Holy Fire III Karuna Reiki® has been called a more accelerated form of Reiki, able to provide more benefit than the traditional style.

 Reiki In Hospitals